swiftcurrent2018/openarc/README.md

   - Set OPENARC_ARCH = 0 for CUDA (default)

-                       1 for OpenCL (e.g., AMD GPUs)
+                       1 for general OpenCL (e.g., AMD GPUs)

-                       2 for OpenCL for Xeon Phi
+                       2 for Xeon Phi with OpenCL

-                       3 for OpenCL for Altera FPGA
+                       3 for Altera FPGA with OpenCL

+                       4 for MCL with OpenCL

   - For example in BASH,